Phenazopyridine

 Phenazopyridine is a medication which, when excreted by the kidneys into the urine, has a local analgesic effect on the urinary tract.
 It is often used to help with the pain, irritation, or urgency caused by urinary tract infections, surgery, or injury to the urinary tract.

-Phenazopyridine was discovered by Bernhard Joos, the founder of Cilag.
+In 2023, it was the 275th most commonly prescribed medication in the United States, with more than 800,000 prescriptions.

 Medical uses

 Phenazopyridine is prescribed for its local analgesic effects on the urinary tract.
 It is sometimes used in conjunction with an antibiotic or other anti-infective medication at the beginning of treatment to help provide immediate symptomatic relief.
-Phenazopyridine does not treat infections or injury; it is only used for symptom relief.
-It is recommended that it be used for no longer than the first two days of antibacterial treatment as longer treatment may mask symptoms.
+Phenazopyridine does not treat infections or injury; it is only used for symptom relief during a UTI, following surgery, or injury to the urinary tract.
+It is recommended that it be used for no longer than the first two days of antibacterial treatment, as longer treatment cannot kill bacteria and may mask symptoms.
+UTI therapy should be limited to one to two days.

-Phenazopyridine is also prescribed for other cases requiring relief from irritation or discomfort during urination.
-For example, it is often prescribed after the use of an in-dwelling Foley catheter, endoscopic (cystoscopy) procedures, or after urethral, prostate, or urinary bladder surgery which may result in irritation of the epithelial lining of the urinary tract.
+Phenazopyridine is prescribed for other cases requiring relief from irritation or discomfort during urination; for example, after the use of an in-dwelling Foley catheter, endoscopic (cystoscopy) procedures, or after urethral, prostate, or urinary bladder surgeries that may result in irritation of the epithelial lining of the urinary tract.

-This medication is not used to treat infection and may mask symptoms of inappropriately treated UTI.
-It provides symptom relief during a UTI, following surgery, or injury to the urinary tract.
-UTI therapy should be limited to 1–2 days.
-Long-term use of phenazopyridine can mask symptoms.